Takashi Yamazaki: 2018–present: Godzilla and other activities

 Yamazaki (right) with Godzilla Minus One star Ryunosuke Kamiki at the 36th Tokyo International Film Festival in October 2024.

 In July 2018, the production of Yamazaki's next film The Great War of Archimedes was announced; based on a manga by Norifusa Mita, this picture about the building of the battleship Yamato, and starred Masaki Suda in his first collaboration with Yamazaki.
 It was released by in July 2019, and was the sixteenth highest-grossing Japanese film of 2019.

 After the release of The Great War of Archimedes, Yamazaki was given the opportunity to make a Godzilla film by Toho executive and film producer Minami Ichikawa.
 Ichikawa stated that he and Yamazaki decided to collaborate on the project during the COVID-19 pandemic in 2020 and Yamazaki spent three years writing the screenplay.
 The film, entitled Godzilla Minus One, was released in Japanese theaters in November 2023, and became one of the most acclaimed films in the franchise.
 For their work on the film, Yamazaki and his team became the first Japanese film to ever to receive an Academy Award nomination for Best Visual Effects, ultimately winning.
 Yamazaki himself was among the recipients of the Academy Award.

 On December 27, 2023, Yamazaki began directing a kaiju web film in Ashikaga, Tochigi for a major food corporation, scheduled for a March 2024 release with a runtime of approximately one minute.
 Its visual effects were also made by the same team behind Godzilla Minus One.
 It was later revealed to be titled Foodlosslla (フードロスラ, Fūdo Rosura) and produced by Ajinomoto.

 Yamazaki declared in February 2024 that he has a new film in development.
 The following month, Variety reported that Yamazaki had recently enlisted with the American talent agency Creative Artists Agency (CAA); the agreement could potentially help Yamazaki to be employed for Hollywood productions.
 At Godzilla Fest in November, he disclosed that he had declined several offers in order to helm another Godzilla film.
 Deadline later reported that Yamazaki is set to make his Hollywood debut with Grandgear for Bad Robot and Sony Pictures.
 In addition to writing and directing the film, he will also serve as a producer alongside J. J. Abrams and Glen Zipper.

+In July 2026, it was announced that Yamazaki would direct Nue, an original science fiction epic for 20th Century Studios, with Ridley Scott producing through his Scott Free Productions banner.
+Yamazaki initially planned Nue as his debut film in the late 1990s, but it was cancelled; he has described the project as fulfilling "a lifelong dream" of his.

 Personal life

-Yamazaki is married to fellow filmmaker Shimako Satō, whom he met at Asagaya College of Art and Design.
+In 2012, Yamazaki married fellow filmmaker Shimako Satō, whom he had met at Asagaya College of Art and Design in the 1980s.
 The couple own several cats, one of which influenced Yamazaki while making Godzilla Minus One.